hstor3/console.change-calculator/README.md

 ## About

 This is a simple console change calculator.
-You enter a dollar and or change amount into the console (decimal or not), and the smallest change amount is calculated.
+You enter a dollar and/or change amount into the console (decimal or not), and the smallest change amount is calculated.

 ### Built With